Parenting agreements

 What to consider when making a parenting agreement

+When making a parenting agreement, parents should focus on what is best for their child.
 As children grow, and their needs change, parents may have to update their parenting agreement.

 There are people and services available who have specialist skills in helping parents make parenting agreements after separation.